 The statement will provide for

-· The rewarding of students who have good attendance records
+- The rewarding of students who have good attendance records

-· The identification of students who are at risk of dropping out at an early stage
+- The identification of students who are at risk of dropping out at an early stage

-· The establishment of closer contacts between the school and the families concerned
+- The establishment of closer contacts between the school and the families concerned

-· The co-ordination with other schools of programmes aimed at promoting good behaviour and encouraging attendance
+- The co-ordination with other schools of programmes aimed at promoting good behaviour and encouraging attendance

-· The identification of aspects of the operation and management of the school and of the curriculum that may contribute to truancy and the removal of those aspects in so far as they are not necessary for the proper running of the school.
+- The identification of aspects of the operation and management of the school and of the curriculum that may contribute to truancy and the removal of those aspects in so far as they are not necessary for the proper running of the school.

-With the consent of the parents, the NEWB may arrange for an examination of the intellectual, emotional or physical development of a child.
-If the parent refuses consent, the NEWB may apply to the Circuit Court for an order that the examination be carried out.
+With the consent of the parents, the Agency may arrange for an examination of the intellectual, emotional or physical development of a child.
+If the parent refuses consent, the Agency may apply to the Circuit Court for an order that the examination be carried out.
 The Circuit Court may grant the order if it is satisfied that the child's behaviour, lack of educational progress or regular absence from school without a reasonable excuse warrants an examination.

 Responsibilities of parents

 Under the Act parents must inform the school if their children will be absent from school on a school day and the reason for the absence.
 It is best to do this in writing.
+The Child and Family Agency strongly advises against taking children out of school to go on holiday during term-time.
+Parents and guardians have a legal obligation to ensure that their child attends a school or otherwise receives an education.

-If the NEWB considers that a parent is failing in his or her obligation to send a child to school, it must notify the parent and require the parent to send the child to a school.
-Before doing this, it must make reasonable efforts to consult with the parents and the child.
 If the parent fails to comply, he or she may be prosecuted.
-If convicted, the parent may be fined and/or imprisoned for a month and fined for each subsequent day that he or she fails to send the child to school.
+If convicted, the parent may be fined €634.87 and/or imprisoned for a month and fined €253.95 for each subsequent day that he or she fails to send the child to school.
 If the parent claims that suitable alternative education is being provided, he or she must prove this.

 Education outside the school system

-The NEWB is obliged to maintain a register of children who are receiving education but not attending a recognised school.
+The Minister may prescribe minimum standards of education for those educated outside the recognised school system.
+The Agency is obliged to maintain a register of children who are receiving education but not attending a recognised school.
 In effect, this register will show the names of children who are being educated at home or in a non-recognised school.

-Source and copyright Irish Government Website, Oasis
+Source and copyright CitizensInformation.ie